lizhongzheng/lizhongzheng.github.io/_posts/2024-06-23-modal-decomposition.md

 ---

 This is probably the cleanest way to understand the modal decomposition: it breaks the mutual information into the sum of a number of modes, as the (squared) strengths of these modes add up to the mutual information.
-As stated earlier, it is often difficult to learn or to store the PMI function in practice due to the high dimensionality of the data.
+As stated earlier, it is often difficult to learn or store the PMI function in practice due to the high dimensionality of the data.
 In these cases, it is a good idea to approximate the PMI function with a truncated version that only keeps the first $$k$$ strongest modes.
 This not only gives the best rank-limited approximation of the joint distribution, as stated in equation (2) in the [definition](#definition-modal-decomposition-zeta), but also captures the most significant dependence relation (the most strongly correlated feature pairs) and in that sense makes the approximation useful in inference tasks.

 <br>